Rain Shower: Plot summary

-The story begins as a boy spies on the great-granddaughter of Mr. Yoon, who is sitting on a stepping stone in a stream.
-She is scooping up handfuls of water in an effort to catch her reflection.
-Suddenly, she turns around and throws a pebble at the boy, which the boy picks up.
+The story begins when a young boy notices the great-granddaughter of Mr. Yoon sitting on a stepping stone in a stream, attempting to catch her reflection by scooping water into her hands.
+When she suddenly notices him watching, she throws a pebble at him before leaving.
+The boy keeps the pebble and takes it home.

-The boy returns to the stream the next day, but the girl is not there.
-From that day on, he develops the habit of rubbing the pebble that was thrown at him.
-One day, it is the boy who is sitting on the stepping stone trying to catch his own reflection in the water.
-As he is doing so, he sees the reflection of the girl in the water.
-Embarrassed, he runs away but trips over a stepping stone.
+The following day, the boy returns to the stream, but the girl is nowhere to be found.
+From then on, he develops the habit of rubbing the pebble she threw at him.
+One day, while sitting on the same stepping stone and trying to catch his own reflection in the water, he unexpectedly sees the girl's reflection.
+Embarrassed, he runs away but stumbles over the stones in the stream.

-On a Saturday, the boy and the girl meet again and she shows him a “silk clam”.
-They become good friends and run around the countryside, playing with scarecrows in the field and a calf.
-After being reprimanded by the owner of the calf, they suddenly find themselves under heavy rainfall.
-They first seek shelter in an old lookout, but later decide to take shelter in a haystack as the rain keeps pouring in.
-After the rain stops, the boy carries the girl on his back to help her cross a ditch.
+The two meet again on a Saturday when the girl shows the boy a silk clam (비단조개).
+Their friendship quickly grows, and they spend time exploring the countryside together.
+They play among the fields, interact with scarecrows, and chase a calf.
+After being scolded by the calf's owner, they are caught in a sudden downpour.
+They first take shelter in an abandoned lookout, but as the rain continues to fall, they move to a nearby haystack.
+When the storm finally passes, the boy carries the girl across a ditch on his back to keep her from getting wet.

-The boy returns to the stream in subsequent days, but the girl is never there.
-After a long time, the girl appears to tell him that she has been ill ever since she got a cold in the rain and that she is still not feeling well.
-She also shows him the dress that she wore that day, which was stained by the water from the ditch.
-Before she leaves, she gives him some dates that she took from her family’s ancestral worship ceremony that day.
+In the days that follow, the boy repeatedly returns to the stream, hoping to see the girl again, but she does not appear.
+Eventually, she returns and explains that she has been ill ever since catching a cold during the rainstorm.
+She shows him the dress she wore that day, still stained by the water from the ditch.
+Before leaving, she gives him several dates taken from her family's ancestral memorial ceremony.

-The boy sneaks into a walnut grove that evening to pick some walnuts for the girl, planning to give them later as a way of thanking her.
-However, as he returns home and is lying on the bed, he overhears his father speaking to his mother that the Yoon family’s fortune has declined and that the girl has died.
-The father also mentions that she must have been an extraordinary girl, because she said she wanted to be buried in the same clothes she was wearing that day.
+That evening, the boy secretly gathers walnuts from a nearby grove, intending to give them to the girl as a token of gratitude.
+However, while resting at home, he overhears his father telling his mother that the Yoon family's fortunes have declined and that the girl has passed away.
+His father remarks that she must have been an extraordinary child, as her final wish was to be buried in the same clothes she had worn on the day she spent with the boy in the rain.

+In other media

+In 1979, “Sonagi” was adapted into a Korean feature film of the same name.
+The scene in which the boy and girl take shelter from the rain has since become a widely recognized motif and is frequently referenced in Korean romantic cinema.
+Notable works that allude to this narrative element include My Sassy Girl (2001), The Classic (2003), and an episode of the 2004 MBC drama Tropical Nights in December.
+The story was also adapted into an animated film in August 2017.

 Sonagi Village

-In 2009, Sonagi Village and Hwang Soon Won Literary House were opened by Yangpyeong-gun at Sooneung-ri, Seojong-myeon.
+In 2009, Sonagi Village and Hwang Soon Won Literary House were opened in Yangpyeong County at Sooneung-ri, Seojong-myeon.